skamsie/vim-lineletters/README.md

- " prefix_chars -> characters used as prefix after the single alphanumeric chars are consumed " highligh_group -> use a highlight group to colorize the signs "  (for ex. change to 'MoreMsg')
+ " prefix_chars -> characters used as prefix after the single alphanumeric chars are consumed " highligh_group -> use a highlight group to colorize the signs "  ex. change to 'MoreMsg'
- " after_jump_do: -> add normal command to be executed after jumping to line "  (for ex.
-'0' will jump to first char of the line)
+ " after_jump_do: -> add normal command to be executed after jumping to line "  ex.
+'0' will jump to first character of the line
+ "      '^' will jump to first non-blank character of the line
 ```